Cole Whitt

-Cole Daniel Whitt (born June 22, 1991) is an American former professional stock car racing driver.
-After advancing his way through Kart racing, Whitt moved up to sprint cars and became a development driver for Team Red Bull.
+Cole Daniel Whitt (born June 22, 1991) is an American professional racing driver who has competed in dirt, off-road, and stock car racing.

+After advancing his way through kart racing, Whitt moved up to sprint cars and became a development driver for Team Red Bull.
 After running in the K&N Pro Series East, Whitt made his NASCAR debut in 2010.
 He last competed part-time in the Monster Energy NASCAR Cup Series, driving the No. 72 Chevrolet Camaro ZL1 for TriStar Motorsports.

 Racing career

 USAC

 Cole Whitt, born to Tobin and Kim Whitt, was inspired to race when he saw his cousin Brandon with a go-kart.
 After winning championships in go-karts, Whitt moved up to sprint cars in 2004.
 Whitt was quickly noticed by Red Bull and was in the semifinals for Red Bull's driver development search.
-After winning the Hoosier Sprint Rookie of the Year award in 2006, Whitt traveled around the United States the next year, running 60 races and gaining top-tens in 34 of those starts.
+After winning the Hoosier Sprint Rookie of the Year award in 2006, Whitt traveled around the United States the next year, running sixty races and gaining top-tens in 34 of those starts.
 To continue his racing career, Whitt and his mother moved to Lebanon, Indiana.
-In 2008 Whitt became the youngest winner of the USAC National Midget Championship, while winning the Hut Hundred.
-The next year Whitt raced in Silver Crown, Sprints, and Midgets, earning 17 wins driving for Keith Kunz.
+In 2008, Whitt became the youngest winner of the USAC National Midget Championship, while winning the Hut Hundred.
+The next year Whitt raced in Silver Crown, Sprints, and Midgets, earning seventeen wins driving for Keith Kunz.

 NASCAR

 Early years

 Whitt moved up to stock cars in 2010, the same year he won the Super License award for USAC.
 Whitt ran for the Camping World East Series championship, where he impressed by winning the pole in his first start at Greenville-Pickens Speedway.
 Whitt eventually finished fourth in points.
-Whitt was rewarded with making his Nationwide Series debut at Phoenix International Raceway, where he made the race and finished 15th.
-The next week, Whitt ran both the Nationwide and Truck Series events at Homestead-Miami Speedway, finishing 17th and 28th respectively, running the Truck race for Turn One Racing.
+Whitt was rewarded with making his Nationwide Series debut at Phoenix International Raceway, where he made the race and finished fifteenth.
+The next week, Whitt ran both the Nationwide and Truck Series events at Homestead-Miami Speedway, finishing seventeenth and 28th respectively, running the Truck race for Turn One Racing.
 Whitt drove for Turn One in 2011 and competed for Rookie of the Year honors.
 After failing to qualify in the No. 60 truck at Daytona, Whitt drove the No. 93 for RSS Racing before returning to Turn One.
 Whitt won the pole at Darlington, and became the first rookie to lead the Truck Series points after Charlotte, winding up ninth in points at the end of the season.
 He also drove a third Team Red Bull entry in the Sprint Cup Series in the final two races of the season at Phoenix International Raceway and Homestead-Miami Speedway, but ended Homestead with a DNF near the finish of the race.